Philadelphia Work Injury Attorney

 Why Should you Hire a Philadelphia Work Injury Lawyer?

 After a work injury, most Philadelphia workers should be able to claim compensation for medical bills and partial replacement wages through their employers’ workers’ compensation insurance.
 However, this is not a simple process, and some employers intentionally make it difficult.
 Workers absolutely should still make their claims, but they should seriously consider hiring a Philadelphia work injury lawyer if they believe their employer is trying to discourage them from making a claim, or their claim is unfairly denied.
 Rosenbaum & Associates stands by workers throughout the claims and appeals process, making sure their rights are respected at every step.

 Workers’ compensation insurance normally bars injured workers from suing the employer.
 But workers are free to sue a third party, such as a contractor, an equipment manufacturer or an unsafe driver.
 They may also sue the employer if workers’ compensation appeals fail or if it illegally failed to carry insurance at all.
 This allows injured workers and their families to get fuller compensation.

 Rosenbaum & Associates | Work Injury Attorney

 To learn more about claiming fair payments for a work injury or tell us about your case, contact the Philadelphia law firm of Rosenbaum & Associates today for a free case evaluation.
-At Rosenbaum & Associates, a Philadelphia work injury lawyer offers a free consultation, so potential clients can ask us about the strength and value of their cases with no further obligation or charge.
-You are always welcome to contact us online or call us toll–free at 1–800–753–4257.
+At Rosenbaum & Associates, a Philadelphia injury lawyer offers a free consultation, so potential clients can ask us about the strength and value of their cases with no further obligation or charge.
+You are always welcome to contact us online or Call 24/7.
+Free Consultation 215-569-0200.